quicwg/base-drafts/draft-ietf-quic-transport.md

 Servers MUST drop incoming packets under all other circumstances.

-### Considerations for 5-tuple routing architectures
+### Considerations for simple load balancers

-QUIC endpoints can be deployed behind a 5-tuple based routing architecture that delivers packets based on both the source and destination IP addresses and ports.
-When routing depends on addresses that the endpoint does not control, changes to the IP address or port of peers could result in packets being routed to a different server.
-The following actions could mitigate or resolve operational and security issues in this case:
+A server farm could be deployed behind a simple load balancer that routes packets based on source and destination IP addresses and ports.
+Changes to the IP address or port of a peer could result in packets being routed by the load balancer to a different server.
+Such a server deployment could use one of the following methods to for connection continuity when a client's address changes.

-* Endpoints can use an out-of-band mechanism to deliver packets to the correct destination or transfer state from the original destination.
+* Servers could use an out-of-band mechanism to forward packets or connection state to the correct endpoint.

-* A server can request that a connection be migrated to an address that is unique using the preferred_address transport parameter.
-For example, the initial address may route to a 5-tuple based load balancer, and the preferred address could indicate a separate server address that does not require the use of the client address for routing.
+* If the server deployment can use other non-load-balanced server IP addresses or ports than the one that the client is initiating connections on, servers could use the preferred_address transport parameter to request that clients move to these server addresses.
 Note that clients could choose not to use the preferred address.

-If a server does not implement one of the solutions above, it SHOULD send the disable_active_migration transport parameter to inform the client that any address change is likely to terminate the connection.
+If a server behind such a load balancer does not implement a solution to maintain connection continuity SHOULD disallow connection migration via the disable_active_migration transport parameter.

-Regardless of other mitigations, 5-tuple routing introduces new possibilities to create a stateless reset oracle.
-An attacker could tweak the source address or port of a packet to direct it to a different server and thus obtain the stateless reset token for a connection ID.
-Endpoints should take additional precautions in accordance with {{reset-oracle}}.
+Server deployments that use such load balancing might still allow for creation of a stateless reset oracle.
+Servers should take additional precautions in accordance with {{reset-oracle}}.

 ## Life of a QUIC Connection {#connection-lifecycle}